watson-developer-cloud/discovery-components/README.md

 #### Continuous integration

-[Github Actions](https://github.com/watson-developer-cloud/discovery-components/actions) is used to continuously run integration tests against this repository, and any PRs that are made against it.
+[GitHub Actions](https://github.com/watson-developer-cloud/discovery-components/actions) is used to continuously run integration tests against this repository, and any PRs that are made against it.

-When triggered, Github Actions will build the project, then run the test scripts, and output the pass/fail to whichever branch/PR triggered the build.
+When triggered, GitHub Actions will build the project, then run the test scripts, and output the pass/fail to whichever branch/PR triggered the build.

 Steps in the automation can be set in `.github/workflows/ci.yml`, located in the root directory.